 Usually, the initial attempt is made to swap Northgates to Northgates, or Westgates to Westgates.
 For example, if J80 were impacted, offloading traffic to J64 or J6 would be the first option.
 WHITE/WAVEY departures may be swapped to J75, but again, additional traffic may need to be moved to preclude large MIT restrictions on J75.
 Incorporation of Offshore Radar Routes via A761 has significantly increased capacity in the oceanic routing system when traditional transitions to the Atlantic Routes are impacted.
-Whether the impact resides within ZNY at the departure fix, ZDC at the overland transitions, or ZJX at the Atlantic Routes; the Offshore Radar Routes remain a viable routing option.
+Whether the impact resides within ZNY at the departure fix, ZDC at the overland transitions, or ZJX at the Atlantic Routes, the Offshore Radar Routes remain a viable routing option.
+The SERMN (SWAP Escape Routes, Metro New York Area) tower enroute routes provide additional flexibility for N90 departures during SWAP or when volume impacts certain departure corridors.
+User participation is solicited on the SPT, with N90 being the focal for ATC coordination.

 Regarding PHL, MXE & PTW are in close proximity, so swapping between these two fixes is limited.
 An additional option when these fixes are impacted is to utilize the PHL DQO offload routes through PCT.
-The PHL departures will be capped at 10,000 ft. and treated like a BWI departure.
+The PHL departures will be capped at 11,000 ft. and treated like a BWI departure.
 OOD & DITCH may be used on a limited basis.